Samidorphan: Side effects

 Side effects of samidorphan include somnolence and gastrointestinal disturbances among others.

 Pharmacology

 Pharmacodynamics

-Samidorphan acts primarily an antagonist or very weak partial agonist of the μ-opioid receptor (MOR) and to a lesser extent as a partial agonist of the κ-opioid receptor (KOR) and δ-opioid receptor (DOR).
+Samidorphan acts primarily as an antagonist or very weak partial agonist of the μ-opioid receptor (MOR) and to a lesser extent as a partial agonist of the κ-opioid receptor (KOR) and δ-opioid receptor (DOR).
 In accordance with this profile, samidorphan has been observed to produce some side effects that are potentially consistent with activation of the KOR such as somnolence, sedation, dizziness, and hallucinations in some patients in clinical trials.

 Pharmacokinetics

 The elimination half-life of samidorphan is 7 to 9 hours.

 Chemistry

-Samidorphan, also known as 3-carboxamido-4-hydroxynaltrexone, has its origins in academia where 8-Carboxamidocyclazocine and naltrexone were utilized in its design and synthesis.
+Samidorphan has its origins in academia where 8-carboxamidocyclazocine and naltrexone were utilized in its design and synthesis.